fbpx

 What is called MiCA?

-MiCA was developed considering the existing regulatory frameworks in the crypto market and their effectiveness.
-It consists of seven sections and classifies digital assets into three categories: crypto-assets, asset-referenced tokens, and e-money tokens.
+MiCA regulation was developed considering the existing financial services legislation in the crypto asset sector and their effectiveness.
+It consists of seven sections and classifies digital assets into three categories: crypto assets, asset referenced tokens, and e-money tokens.

 The key objectives of MiCA are: